cdklabs/cdk-nag/README.md

 | `appliesTo: ['Action::s3:*']` | `id: 'AwsSolutions-IAM5[Action::s3:*]'` |
 | `{ id: 'CdkNagValidationFailure', reason: '...' }` | `Validations.of(construct).acknowledge({ id: 'RuleId', reason: '...' })` |

+**Note on bulk suppression:** In v2, suppressing a rule without `appliesTo` would suppress all findings for that rule on the construct.
+In v3, each finding must be acknowledged individually (e.g., `AwsSolutions-IAM5[Action::s3:*]` and `AwsSolutions-IAM5[Resource::*]` are separate acknowledgments).
+Prefix matching (acknowledging `AwsSolutions-IAM5` to suppress all findings) is not yet supported — tracked via [issue link].

 **Removed APIs:**
 - `NagSuppressions` (use `Validations.of().acknowledge()`)
 - `INagSuppressionIgnore` and all condition classes